Update: Bancor raised 396,720 ETH within two hours, worth approximately $150 million at time of close.

 A smart-contract-based token conversion standard, enabling a single party to convert any token to another, without requiring a second party to exchange with.
 It achieves this through the use of reserve-tokens, which provide liquidity through autonomous algorithmic price discovery, regardless of trade volume. — The Bancor Team

-Bancor is a platform built on Ethereum that enables anyone to launch tokens–called “SmartTokens” in the protocol–backed by crypto-token reserves, such as ETH.
+Bancor is a platform built on Ethereum that enables anyone to launch tokens, called “SmartTokens” in the protocol, backed by crypto-token reserves (initially ETH and others in the future).
 These SmartTokens can be freely traded and even used as the crypto-token reserves for issuing other tokens.
 The reserves are locked in a smart contract.
-Users specify the ratio of SmartTokens to their reserve tokens when they launch, and this determines the price at which the smart contract will issue new SmartTokens (if the reserve grows) or redeem SmartTokens for the reserve tokens. and this establishes a price at which the smart contract will exchange SmartTokens for reserve tokens issue new SmartTokens.
+Users will be able to specify the ratio of the SmartTokens total value to that of their reserve tokens, when launching configurable SmartTokens.
+The price at which the smart contract will issue new SmartTokens (if the reserve grows) or redeem SmartTokens (in exchange for reserve tokens) is a function of the following: the fixed ratio of SmartToken to reserve values, the existing supply of the SmartToken, and the quantity of funds held in a corresponding reserve.
 The smart contract underneath each SmartToken functions essentially like a distributed “central bank” with predictable monetary policy.

 As a whole, this platform introduces three novel features to the industry.